HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 In this case, the plant is the anchor as it’s the TALLEST and the STRONGEST item via its colour/contrast.

-Your secondary piece will usually go a bit to the left or a bit to the right of the anchor.
+Your secondary piece will usually go to the left or right of the anchor.

 The secondary piece could/should be:

-In the end, what we’ll be doing is creating a decorative triangle (once we add the final item) – SO EXCITING!
+In the end, we’ll create a decorative triangle (once we add the final item) – SO EXCITING!

 In this next photo, I’m breaking the rules with the sofa table as it’s a bit long for a typical vignette, but it’s a GREAT example when combined with the coffee table.